kinotus/website-citygml/applications/index.md

 permalink: /applications/
 ---

-Here the list of Filip...
+Here a list/table of all potential applications, with links to papers/websites/software.